Rivington Unitarian Chapel: Services and administration

 Historically Sunday service was 10am and dress code adopted by the congregation was formal, it is now smart casual.
 Until the 20th century young females would attend carrying poseys of lad's-love, Thyme, Pink's, and roses, the Preacher arrived directly into Chapel, in plain clothing, no gown and prior to arrival of the organ in 1843 music was by way of a Bassoon and violoncello, hymn numbers were given to the congregation by writing them on a slate with chalk, there is now a hymn board.

-The chapel remains an active place of worship: services are held at 2.15pm on the first and third Sunday of each month, and the bell is rung to call worshippers to the service and a candle lit at the commencement.
+The chapel remains an active place of worship: services are held at 2:15 pm on the first and third Sunday of each month, and the bell is rung to call worshippers to the service and a candle lit at the commencement.

+The Chapel participates in the annual Rivington Spring Festival in May, holds a Strawberry Tea in June, Late Summer Fair in September, day trips, open days and an annual meal.
+In addition to weddings, blessings, baptisms (naming ceremony), and funerals.

 The congregation is a member of the Manchester District Association of Unitarian and Free Christian Churches, part of the umbrella organisation for British Unitarians, the General Assembly of Unitarian and Free Christian Churches.